SallyKAN/AI-Classifiers/README.md

 # AI-Classifiers

 K‐Nearest Neighbour and Naïve Bayes algorithms

-Them are evaluated on a real dataset using the stratified cross validation method
+They are evaluated on a real dataset using the stratified cross validation method